 Whether you’re relocating your battery, making custom length battery cables or powering up a huge audio amplifier in the trunk, knowing the right way to cut and crimp large electrical cables will ensure your new upgrade will work as you intended.
 Mark Simpson demonstrates how to cut copper cable and crimp on new battery terminal connectors then seal them to the elements.

-Proving that more can go wrong with a car sitting still than when it is driven regularly, components that are lubricated with 50 plus year old grease can often fail become inoperable.
-Mark Simpson digs into a vintage wiper motor to determine why it stopped working, then cleans, inspects and re-lubricates the windshield wiper motor gear assembly.Watch Now >>
+Proving that more can go wrong with a car sitting still than when it is driven regularly, components that are lubricated with 50-year-old grease can often fail and become inoperable.
+Mark Simpson digs into a vintage wiper motor to determine why it stopped working, then cleans, inspects, and re-lubricates the windshield wiper motor gear assembly.Watch Now >>

 Replacing the dash plastic is a common task when restoring most classic cars of the 60s and 70s.
 Whether the chrome accents need to be restored or the previous owner carved a bigger hole in the dash for a modern stereo, the dash can serve as the focal point of the interior.
 But removing the…Watch Now >>

 LED replacement bulbs have become commonplace in the classic car marketplace.
 Mark Simpson discusses some of the options available and the steps you’ll need to take for your system to operate properly.Watch Now >>